Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 right because of traps, guard patrols, and wandering monsters out on the hunt.

+### Corridor Traps
-**Corridor Traps:** Because passageways in dungeons tend to be narrow, offering few movement options, dungeon builders like to place traps in them.
+Because passageways in dungeons tend to be narrow, offering few movement options, dungeon builders like to place traps in them.
 In a cramped passageway, there's no way for intruders to move around concealed pits, falling stones, arrow traps, tilting floors, and